arthurHamel/ResitivityProcessing/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;+raw/<br/>

 ### Select the current site
-In the space top left, lelect the directory of the site you work on wich contains the above mentionned folders.
+In the space top left, select the directory of the site you work on wich contains the above mentionned folders.
 If it doesn't you will get an error message.

 ### Download data
 To download data go to `File` > `Import from RM85`